phalconVee/pubsubmodel/README.md

 Redis has a PubSub implementation which is a popular inMemory database to cater for a publish/subscribe model.
 Redis as a service scales and it's reliable and configurable, plus it's easy to get started with.

-## Getting Started

-To implement locally, you need to have redis installed on your machine.

-After that go into the project directory and find _.env file._ Replace the PUBLISHER_PORT, SUBSCIBER_PORT, and other environment variables inside the file to enable the app to run well.

 ## Clone this repository

 ```